 The Firm will not offer nor accept any monetary or non-monetary benefit which could result in client outcomes being negatively affected.
 In the event that any monetary benefits are given or received, these will be disclosed to our clients on an annual basis.
-Where those benefits are minor non-monetary benefits, such as hospitality of a de minimis value and are capable of enhancing our service to clients, or are otherwise reasonable and not capable of impairing our ability to act honestly, fairly and professionally in the best interests of clients, then we may disclose them in a generic way.
+Where those benefits are minor non-monetary benefits and are capable of enhancing our service to clients, or are otherwise reasonable and not capable of impairing our ability to act honestly, fairly and professionally in the best interests of clients, then we may disclose them in a generic way.
+Such minor non-monetary benefits include infrequent reasonable hospitality provided in a business setting and other instances of a de minimis value expressly approved by the Chief Compliance Officer.